dereuromark/cakephp-cache/docs/Full-page.md

 The `CACHE` constant can be adjusted in your bootstrap and defaults to `tmp/cache/views/`.

-If you need a prefix in order to allow multiple (sub)domains to deliver content in multiple languages for example, use `Configure::write('CakeCache.prefix', 'myprefix')` to separate them.
+If you need a prefix in order to allow multiple (sub)domains to deliver content in multiple languages for example, use `Configure::write('CacheConfig.prefix', 'myprefix')` to separate them.

 #### Engine based
 Here you can just configure your preferred cache engine as `app.php` piece, e.g.: